 - 2012 – Continuing our neighborhood revitalization efforts, in August, we converted a property in foreclosure on Abbett Avenue in Morristown into two fully renovated, green, one bedroom apartments.

-- 2013 – In May, we opened six, energy efficient apartments on MLK Avenue in Morristown for low income households avoiding or emerging from homelessness.
+- 2013 – In May, we opened six, energy efficient apartments on MLK Avenue in Morristown for low-income households avoiding or emerging from homelessness.
 Also in May, we merged with and assumed management and responsibility for The Mt.
-Kemble Home in order to keep this housing available for older women in our community.
-A $1 million plus renovation is underway and will be completed in 2016.
+Kemble Home.

 Homeless Solutions Today

-Homeless Solutions, Inc. employs 49 staff, 36 full time and 13 part time.
+Homeless Solutions, Inc. employs 55 staff, 41 full-time and 14 part-time.
 Homeless Solutions, Inc. is governed by a Board of Trustees and is incorporated as a non-profit organization in the State of New Jersey.